IfedayoAwe/IfedayoAwe/README.md

 🌱 I’m a Python developer.

-🐥 I'm currently learning goolang.
+🐥 I'm currently learning golang.

 👯 I’m looking to collaborate on Python django and flask projects.